paluh/ansible-augeas/README.md

                                set /files/etc/network/interfaces/iface[.=\"eth0\"]/pre-up "ifconfig $IFACE up"
                                set /files/etc/network/interfaces/iface[.=\"eth0\"]/pre-down "ifconfig $IFACE down"'

-### Managing non-standard files
+### Managing non-standard files and optimizing execution

-To manage files not automatically detected by augeas, we can use lens & file options, which are used by the module for an implicit `transform` command which makes the file available in simple `command` actions.
+To manage files not automatically detected by augeas, we can use `lens & file options`, which are used by the module for an implicit `transform` command which makes the file available in simple `command` actions.
 When file is defined, the path given to ansible is relative to the file itself, as the module takes care of building the proper augeas path.